Contributors Dropdown icon

 In Conceptualizing and measuring brand salience, Jenni Romaniuk and Byron Sharp write that "brand salience reflects the quantity and quality of the network of memory structures buyers hold about the brands."

-Don't let the phrase "memory structures" intimidate you.
+Think of memory structures simply as the links your brain makes between a product and an experience.
 It isn't as complicated as it might sound.
 In this context, a memory structure refers to the connection between an outside item (like an iPhone or a cup of Starbucks coffee) and an internal memory.

 Brands often use this concept to make campaigns "sticky."
 Through frequent exposure to brand assets, including color combinations, logos and trademarked phrases, a consumer's memory structures become stronger.